Format Power BI Scatter Chart

 • Stroke Width: Use this to change the Gridlines width.

-• Line Style: Choose the line style such as Solid, dotted, and dashed.
+• Line Style: Choose a line style such as Solid, dotted, or dashed.

 Here, we changed the color to gold and the line style to dashed.